 Water Bottles or Crocks

 Hydration is important for a bunny’s health, and most owners and vets feel that a water crock or bowl is the best option for rabbits.
 A water bowl will allow rabbits to drink in the most natural way.
 But some rabbits refused to use water bowls, so a water bottle would be your best option.
-Many owners offer both, with the water bottle available as a back up in case the water crock is tipped over or dirty.
-Check
+Many owners offer both, with the water bottle available as a backup in case the water crock is tipped over or dirty.
+Check out our favorite water bowls for rabbits

 Timothy hay makes up the biggest part of a rabbit’s diet.
-While you can just toss some on the floor, many owners prefer to use hay racks or boxes to keep the hay clean.
+While you can just toss some on the floor or add them to your rabbit’s litter box, many owners prefer to use hay racks or boxes to keep the hay clean.

 An essential part of your rabbit’s cage is a place for them to go to the bathroom.
 While some owners opt for bedding to line the entire floor of their rabbit’s cage, most owners find litter training with a litter box to be the best option.